Laventura Rioja Garnacha 2018

 Garnacha is too often cast in a supporting role in Rioja, behind Tempranillo.
 This wine gives it the limelight.
 It is handpicked, sorted, and de-stemmed.
 Natural fermentation takes place over 2-3 weeks, on the skins.
 The wine is then pressed and aged for one year in large, 600-litre barrels.
 The oak is to help with the stability of the wine and must not impart any flavour.

-This Garnacha (what the Spanish call Grenache) has a pale ruby colour with primary fruit aromas of red fruit such as cranberry, raspberry, strawberry and red cherry.
+This Garnacha (known elsewhere as Grenache) has a pale ruby colour with primary fruit aromas of red fruit such as cranberry, raspberry, strawberry and red cherry.
 Secondary aromas such brioche, vanilla and cinnamon due to the lees contact and ageing for one year in barrel.
 The palate is light and textured with a soft tannin, fresh acidity, body and length.